Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There seems to be big numbers every where – the $30 million for The Pyramid, there’s the idea of a new convention center likely to cost at least $500 million, there’s the tens of millions of dollars for Liberty Bowl Stadium improvements, and then, there’s the $66 million cut in funding for Memphis City Schools.

 There are times when even insiders in government get confused by the blizzard of numbers, funding sources, legal restrictions and potential uses.
-That’s why it’s easy to understand why the Letters to the Editor use operating and capital amounts as if they are interchangeable or that money for The Pyramid could be spent on schools instead.
+That’s why it’s easy to understand why the Letters to the Editor use these numbers as if they are interchangeable.

 Of course, they can’t be.